-Step one - Cleaning and OilingClean the clock movement with Clockworks high grade ultrasonic fluid in a three step process.
-Therefore, it is ready for a clear inspection.
+Step one - Cleaning and Lubrication: We meticulously clean the clock movement using Clockworks high-grade ultrasonic fluid in a thorough three-step process. of course, this ensures that it is free from dirt and ready for a meticulous inspection.

 Clockworks clock supply

 Welcome to clockworks.com clock supply.
 We are a global Horological supplier of clock parts and clock movements.
-An ethical family of clock enthusiasts that work on clocks every day.
-This family has 100 years of clock making and repairing as a back ground, and this website was made 21 years ago in 1998.
+Of course, we are an ethical family of clock enthusiasts that work on clocks every day.
+This family has 100 years of clock making and repairing as a back ground, and this website was made in 1998 upon the dawn of the internet.

-We are located in Huntington, MA, in the USA.
+We reside in Huntington, MA, in the USA.
 This is clock country here because Huntington is not far from where all those old clock factories were.
 Seth Thomas, New Haven, Waterbury, Ansonia, Westfield Watch, Chelsea Clock Co, and more.
-This region is where the great clock manufacturers produced countless quality clocks.
-They produced quality that are sought after even a century later.
+Of importance, this region is where the great clock manufacturers began production on countless quality clocks.
+Moreover, this astounding quality has been sought after even a century later.

 Its all about the clocks

-Clockworks.com is located in the back woods of New England.
+Clockworks.com resides in the back woods of New England.
 Bears, coyotes, wolves and deer are common up in these parts.
-When mid west or southern people hear of the state of MA they maybe do not think of dirt roads and remote forest land.
-A foot or two of snow in the winter keeps us burning the wood stove.
-In the mean while we are here working on clocks and the related usually every day of the week.
+When Midwest or southern people hear of the state of MA they maybe do not think of dirt roads and remote forest land.
+However, a foot or two of snow in the winter keeps us burning the wood stove.
+In the meanwhile, we are here working on clocks and clock parts usually every day of the week.

-There is not much we would rather do, this is our passion and joy.
+Naturally, there is not much we would rather do.
+This is our passion and joy.
 Mechanical clocks are so fascinating to watch in motion.
 It is hypnotic to examine the intricate movement of the wheels and gears as the clock runs.
-Developments through the years turned the clock movement from time only to a highly complex conglomeration of gears and functions.
-Phases of the moon, calendar, chiming and striking while doing all this with out a plug in the wall or battery.
+Developments through the years has made advancements in the clock movement from time only to a highly complex conglomeration of gears and functions.
+Phases of the moon, calendar, chiming and striking while doing all this without a plug in the wall or battery.
 Strictly mechanical power made all this happen and that is pretty amazing.

 Clockworks Clock Supply Origin

-Clockworks clock supply started out as Nepaug Clockworks in the mid 1940’s by Robert Tonkin.
-This was from a section called Nepaug in New Hartford, CT.
-Clock repair service from a barn near the house in Nepaug.
-Also working for a Jeweler that was across from the old Seth Thomas factory in Thomaston, CT.
+Clockworks clock supply origin begins with Nepaug Clockworks in the mid 1940’s by Robert Tonkin.
+Nepaug is a quaint town in New Hartford, CT.
+This legacy of Clock repair service began in a barn near the house in Nepaug.
+Also, additional work with a Jeweler that was across from the old Seth Thomas factory in Thomaston, CT.

 Clockworks supply developments

-In 1991 his nephew (me) James Stoudenmire took an interest in what he was doing and started to follow suite.
-Joining NAWCC in 1994 and was in full swing with clocks.
-Taking up a clock repair internship at Goldsmith Jewelers, owned by Ludwig Goldsmith in Wilbraham, MA.
-Also an apprentice for another clock and watch maker named Al Descorcy of Al's clock shop.
+In 1991 his nephew (me), James Stoudenmire, took an interest in what he was doing and began to follow suite.
+Of course, my first step was to join NAWCC in 1994 and became in full swing with clocks.
+I took up a clock repair internship at Goldsmith Jewelers with Ludwig Goldsmith in Wilbraham, MA.
+Also, I became an apprentice for another clock and watch maker, Al Descorcy, of Al's clock shop.
 Working for free but learning about more about clocks and repairing them.
-We would go to all the NAWCC shows that happened within a about 200 miles of us.
+We would go to all the NAWCC shows that would take place within 200 miles of us.
 At the shows we would watch the experts explain various things.
-Things like details about special clocks and how to re pivot and all this.
-Meeting other clock makers and getting there opinions on certain problem units and so forth.
+Things like details about special clocks and how to re-pivot them and all this.
+Of course, we met other clock makers and were able to get their opinions on certain problem units and so forth.

 The information age

 Then came the internet in 1995, and Ebay to soon follow.
-Selling here and there on Ebay with the user name of clockworks.
-It stuck and we got pretty busy with it selling some of the large stock of parts we have accumulated.
-So the next step was to get a website, we were stuck with theclockman.com because clockworks.com was taken by a non clock person.
-Finally in 1998 was able to purchase the domain clockworks.com.
-More and more people got involved and now here we are.
+Selling here and there on Ebay with the user name of Clockworks.
+It stuck and we got pretty busy with it selling some of the large stock of parts we had already had.
+So the next step was to get a website.
+We were stuck with theclockman.com because clockworks.com was taken by a non clock person.
+Finally in 1998 I was able to purchase the domain clockworks.com.
+More and more people came aboard and now here we are.

-These days we have a full stack clock repair center.
+These days we have a full stock clock repair center.
 We have industrial clock cleaning machines and various lathe setups.
 Using both Bergeron and KWM bushing devices and Gear cutters.
-We have maybe 1 or 2 thousand old clock movements separated by country of manufacturer and the maker.
-At the same time running the clockworks.com retail side of offering everything from moon gears to quartz clock hands to full tubular bell clock kits.
-We offer a complete line of mechanical and battery operated clock movements.
+We have one to two thousand of old clock movements that we organize by country of manufacturer and the maker.
+At the same time, we continue to run the clockworks.com retail side of offering everything from moon gears to quartz clock hands to full tubular bell clock kits.
+We offer a complete line of mechanical and battery clock movements.